andraugust/andraugust.github.io/notebook/wikilinks.md

 <center>Clicking first-links repeatedly will lead to this limit cycle for about 90% of pages.</center>
 <br />

 In the '\<subset\> is a \<superset\>' analogy these nine nodes in union comprise the most abstract set.
 Combined they contain about 90% of pages, forming what might be called the base of Wikipedia's tree of knowledge.
 (Or at least the base of _English_ Wikipedia's tree of knowledge.
-For an interesting analysis on the variation in attractor nodes across countries, see reference [2].)
+For an interesting analysis on the variation in attractor across countries, see reference [2].)

 Attractor members differ in the number of pages leading to them.
 The table below shows the fraction of pages leading to each attractor node.
 We'll call this the node's _abstractness_.
 Knowledge has a much higher abstractness than Philosophy, so even though several first-link accounts have focused on Philosophy it seems more appropriate to focus on Knowledge.